 The theme of our Congress is the 'in between'.
 'In between' disciplines first and foremost, as many technē students work at the interface of two or more disciplines.
 Then 'in between' doctoral study and professional practice, as many of you are either continuing your career-based artistic practice while also theorising it in your thesis.
 Also 'in between' whatever previous qualifications you may have obtained, typically a Masters degree, and now the PhD.
 And finally being 'in between' means being in a place which is also a journey as you work through theories, ideas, data, arguments, positions.

 Arts and Humanities Research Council

 The In Between

 Programme Overview

-For more detailed descriptions of the sessions please see page 10 onwards.
+For more detailed descriptions of the sessions please see page 12 onwards.
+For maps of session locations see page 26 onwards.

 DAY 1 - Monday 27th January